p0358/black_market_edition/README.md

 Black Market Edition is a multi-purpose community enhancement mod for Titanfall game, featuring various quality-of-life changes and improvements.

-**NOTE:** It is NOT yet finished (but is getting very close there), there are a few chore tasks needed before so, but the work was again put on hold due to game servers being taken down by attackers.
+**NOTE:** It is NOT yet finished (but is getting very close there), there are a few chore tasks needed before so.
 However it works as-is for the most part.

 Open sourcing this for now regardless, because I slowly worked on it since 2019 and I am not sure if I will ever get a chance to finish it in the current situation.